kotamine/piecemealR/docs/01-Introduction.md

 ```

-In each R session, we load libraries.
-Libraries are different from "packages" because...
-[Kota, can you state that difference here?]
+In each R session, we load libraries, which are the downloaded pacakges.
 Here we load the following;

 ```r
 suppressWarnings({